-Domestic vegetables are usually fresher and of higher quality than imported ones.
-The nutritional value is similar, but there are fewer pesticides in the domestic one, says Ólafur Reykdal, project manager at Matís, in an interview with 24 hours.
-"It's very short from pasture to stomach," says Ólafur
+Domestic vegetables are generally fresher and of higher quality than imported ones.
+The nutritional value is similar but there is less pesticide in the domestic one, says Ólafur Reykdal, project manager at Matís in a conversation with 24 hours.
+"It is very short from pasture to stomach," says Ólafur

 "It is very short from pasture to stomach.
 There are short distances from producer to consumer that offer domestic vegetables of higher quality and freshness than vegetables that are transported over long distances, "says Ólafur and points out that short distances have more advantages.
 "Shorter transport simply means less pollution.
 Domestic production therefore leads to less pollution and this is something that more people are starting to think about. "